deanyanqing/TeamLunchOrderAssitant/README.md

   All the food inforamtin retrieve from takeaway website such as elem, this only aim to serve as wrapper to team with more foud management functionlity and fun.

+  These source code tested in linux with Python3.4.

   Enjoy!